SomerEsat/ethereum-staking-guides/README.md

 sudo systemctl status prometheus
 ```

 Output should look something like this.
+If you did everything right, it should say **Active: active (running)**.
+If not then go back and repeat the steps to fix the problem.
 Press Q to quit.

 ```
 ● prometheus.service - Prometheus